 The Coaches Caravan continues on Thursday in Annapolis with Kevin Anderson, Edsall, Missy Meharg and Sasho Cirvoski.

-He played three seasons for the Terrapins and led the team to a fifth-place finish at the ACC Championship in 1994.
-That finish was the best for Maryland since 1978.
-He was a two-year captain of the men's golf team and participated in the NCAA East Regional in his senior season.
-He also played at SMU for one season before transferring to Maryland.
+A 1994 graduate of the University of Maryland, Rodenhaver played three seasons for the Terps and led the team to a fifth-place finish at the Atlantic Coast Conference championship in 1994.
+The finish was Maryland's highest in the conference championship since 1978.
+Rodenhaver was a two-year captain of the Terrapin men's golf team and a participant in the NCAA East Regional in 1994.
+He played at Southern Methodist for one season (1990-1991) before transferring to Maryland.
+He received his bachelor's degree in kinesiology from Maryland in 1994 and is currently pursuing his master's in business administration.

-Rodenhaver earned his bachelor's degree in kinesiology.
-Most of his family, including his wife, Robyn, are graduates of Maryland.
-His father is a member of the National Golf Coaches Association Hall of Fame and was an assistant golf coach with the Terps.
-He and his wife have a son, Austin, and twins, Gavin and Reese.
+Rodenhaver is a native of Odessa, Texas.
+Most of his family, including his wife, Robyn, are graduates of University of Maryland.
+His father is a member of the National Golf Coach's Hall of Fame and a former assistant golf coach at Maryland.
+He and his wife, Robyn, have a son, Austin, and had twins, Gavin and Reese, in September 2004.